 The LVA’s simplicity is its secret, I think.
 We have found that the LVA yields greater insights, more consistently, for top executives than any other psychometrics.
 We regularly get feedback that it is the most effective 360 a senior leader has ever experienced.

 Consistent and persistent work with our wanted culture is one of our critical success factors.

 -Magnus Carlander, CEO, Volvo IT

 I believe that the culture of our business is critical to its success.
 We monitor our culture using an annual process of engagement with all our people—the Barrett Cultural Values Assessment.
-Managers all around the organisation are tasked to address issues raised… We understand and believe in the importance of putting our customers at the heart of our business, and creating the right culture and behaviours to support our vision of becoming our customers’ most trusted partner.
+Managers all around the organization are tasked to address issues raised… We understand and believe in the importance of putting our customers at the heart of our business, and creating the right culture and behaviors to support our vision of becoming our customers’ most trusted partner.
 This will continue to be critical to our success as we head into the future.